 Cars 2 is the Actionized Sequel to Cars, released in June 2011.
 Oil Baron-turned-electric-vehicle Sir Miles Axlerod has discovered Allinol, a new clean alternative fuel source.
 To promote it, he creates and sponsors the first ever World Grand Prix, where the best racers compete to see who's the fastest car in the world.
 One of the finalists is Piston Cup winner Lightning McQueen, who brings along his friends from Radiator Springs as his pit crew, along with first-time team member Tow Mater.Unfortunately, when an intelligence exchange goes awry, Mater gets mistaken for a master American spy.
 When he accidentally screws up Lightning McQueen's competition against Formula One racecar Francesco Bernoulli, Mater ends up getting recruited by British espionage agents Finn McMissile and Holly Shiftwell to help them stop the machinations of international weapons developer Professor Zundapp.
 Now, while McQueen struggles against his guilt, Mater must balance his duty to save the world and his efforts to save McQueen, who is quickly being targeted...It currently holds a 39% on the tomato-meter and a 55 on Metacritic, marking the start of Pixar's critical decline; none of their films prior to Cars 2 scored below a 73 on Metacritic (and that was the original Cars).
-After Cars 2 scored a 57, their next three films were were the live-action movie John Carter (51), Brave (69), and Monsters University (65).
+After Cars 2 scored a 57, their next two films were Brave (69) and Monsters University (65).

 Feather Fingers: They're cars, and yet they manage to write, paint, and hold microphones.